salebab/database/README.md

 + `limit` - LIMIT statement
 + `getQuery` - buld and return query string
 + `execute` - execute query

+See more information about [how to use database query builder](https://github.com/salebab/database/wiki/How-to-use-Database-query-builder).

 Usage examples
 -----------------